NeutronBlast/FastAPI-App-Creation-Notes/README.md

     @router.post("/logout")
     async def logout(session: dict = Depends(get_session)):
         """
-        Logs the user out by clearing the stored access and refresh tokens in the session.
+        Logs the user out by clearing the stored tokens in the session.

         :param session: The session dictionary associated with the request.
         :type session: dict